domalab/recyclarr-config/README.md

 Both Sonarr and Radarr use two main quality profiles:

-1. **Sonos-Optimized**: High quality 4K content and optimized for Sonos Arc
+1. **AppleTV-Optimized**: High quality 4K content and optimized for Sonos Arc
 3. **HD Only**: Focuses on 1080p content and optimized for Sonos Arc

 ## Custom Formats